 The CREATE VIEW statement of SQL is used for creating views.

 CREATE VIEW view_name AS SELECT column1, column2.....
 FROM table_name WHERE condition; view_name: Name for the View table_name: Name of the table condition: Condition to select rows

 For more details on how to create and use view, please refer to this article.

-A Foreign key is a field which can uniquely identify each row in another table.
-And this constraint is used to specify a field as Foreign key.
-That is, this field points to primary key of another table.
+A Foreign key is a field that can uniquely identify each row in another table.
+And this constraint is used to specify a field as a Foreign key.
+That is this field points to the primary key of another table.
 This usually creates a kind of link between the two tables.